marb61a/marb61a.github.io/_posts/2017-11-08-Laravel-PHPMyAdmin-The-Familiar-Terminal.md

   This will be appended to the end of the file

         /etc/init.d/apache2 restart

-        - To restart your Apache server, have root password handy
+  To restart your Apache server, have your root password handy

   Again no dice but then a single command helped